Polyvagal theory: Claims regarding cardiac functioning

 According to Grossman and Taylor, the existing research indicates that respiratory sinus arrhythmia is not a reliable marker of vagal tone, since it is subject to both respiratory variables and sympathetic (beta-adrenergic) influences in addition to vagal influences.

-They also state that they were unable to find publications documenting "[dorsal motor nucleus] effects upon mammalian vagally mediated [heart rate] during any conditions other than severe experimental irritation of the airways, extreme hypoxia, or lung congestion".
 In addition, they argue that the results of Porges' 2003 study on two species of lizard was flawed due to incorrect measurements of heart rate variability.

-Scientific standards

-In a 2021 publication, Porges states that "the theory was not proposed to be either proven or falsified".
-Falsifiability is a central tenet of the scientific method.
+Reviewing more recent evidence, Paul Grossman again finds RSA not "a direct measure of cardiac vagal tone" due to confounding factors.
+In addition, he concludes that contrary to polyvagal claims "there is no credible evidence that the [dorsal vagal motor nucleus] plays any role in massive bradycardia", and that it "appears to have almost no effect upon vagal heart rate responses".